 SC: How do you minister to people who come to you after a concert?

-HK: One of hardest things of being an artist is people assume I have the answers to their problems—especially younger girls.
-I hear a lot of heavy stuff, but I have to be honest with them and say: “I don’t have the answer, but I really want you to talk to someone about this.”
+HK: Because I’m an artist on stage people assume I have the answers to their problems—especially younger girls.
+I have to be honest with them and say: “I don’t have the answer, but I really want you to talk to someone about this.”
 I redirect them to a pastor or someone who can help.
 I will pray for them right then and there by name.
 Young girls will break down in tears because someone cared enough to pray.
 That seems like a small thing, but I’ve found people want to be known.
-When I don’t know what to pray, the Holy Spirit gives me the words or brings scriptures to mind.

 SC: How else do you view worship other than through music?